doomedcat17/scpier/README.md

 `scpBranch` - source branch of desired article.

-`scpTranslation` - translation language of desired article.
+`scpLanguage` - translation language of desired article.

 `content` - content of the article.